magento/merchdocs/src/sales-channels/asc/ready-to-list.md

 The _Ready to List_ tab appears only when [**Automatic List Action**]({% link sales-channels/asc/product-listing-actions.md %}) in your listing settings is set to `Do Not Automatically List Eligible Products`.
 This setting tells Amazon Sales Channel that any new Amazon listings must be published manually.

 When [**Automatic List Action**]({% link sales-channels/asc/product-listing-actions.md %}) is set to `Automatically List Eligible Products`, Amazon Sales Channel automatically publishes new listings for your eligible catalog products.
-Since new listings are published automatically, the _Ready to List_ tab does not display.
+Because new listings are published automatically, the _Ready to List_ tab is not displayed.

 Under _Actions_: